sdr-x/sdr-x.github.io/guestbook/index.md

 </script>
 <noscript>Please enable JavaScript to view the <a href="http://disqus.com/?ref_noscript">comments powered by Disqus.</a></noscript>

-Or, leave comments to me by:
+Or, leave comments to me through:

 0x01. [putaoshu@gmail.com](mailto:putaoshu@gmail.com) (Linkedin also)